|

 produced marked improvements in posture and muscle position that

 are nothing short of exhilarating."
+A

 favorite area for massage cupping is on the broad area of the back.